datajoint/datajoint-elements/README.md

 The project provides an efficient approach to creating and managing *scientific data workflows*: the complex multi-step methods for data collection, preparation, processing, analysis, and modeling that researchers must perform in the course of an experimental study.
 The work is derived from the developments in leading neuroscience projects that use the [DataJoint framework](https://datajoint.io) for defining, deploying, and sharing their data workflows.

 # Project performance and governance

 ## Performer Team
 The project is performed by [DataJoint Neuro](https://djneuro.io) with Dimitri Yatsenko serving as Principal Investigator.
-Lead scientists on the project are: Shan Shen, Thinh Nguyen, Kabilar Gunalan, and Edgar Walker.
+The lead scientists on the project are:

+* Dimitri Yatsenko
+* Thinh Nguyen
+* Shan Shen
+* Kabilar Gunalan
+* Edgar Y. Walker

-Engineers on the project are: Raphael Guzman, Christopher Turner, Maho Sasaki, and Daniel Sitonic.
+Engineers on the project are:
+* Raphael Guzman
+* Christopher Turner
+* Maho Sasaki
+* Daniel Sitonic.

 ## Scientific Steering Group
-The project oversight is provided  by the Scientific Steering Group comprising
+The project oversight and guidance is provided by the Scientific Steering Group comprising
 * [Mackenzie Mathis (EPFL)](http://www.mackenziemathislab.org/team)
 * [John Cunningham (Columbia U)](https://stat.columbia.edu/~cunningham/)
 * [Carlos Brody (Princeton U](https://https://pni.princeton.edu/faculty/carlos-brody)